-As a professor of behavioral addiction, I know how easy people can fall into bad habits and why on trying to give up those habits it is easy to relapse.
-Resolutions usually come in the form of lifestyle changes and changing behavior that has become routine and habitual (even if they are not problematic) can be hard to do.
+As a professor of behavioral addiction, I know how easily people can fall into bad habits and why, when trying to give up those habits, it is easy to relapse.
+Resolutions usually come in the form of lifestyle changes, and changing behavior that has become routine and habitual (even if they are not problematic) can be hard to do.

-The most common resolutions are: losing weight, doing more exercise, quitting smoking and saving money.
+The most common resolutions are losing weight, exercising, quitting smoking, and saving money.

 The main reason that people don't stick to their resolutions is that they set too many or they're unrealistic to achieve.
-They may also be victims of "false hope syndrome".
-False hope syndrome is characterized by a person's unrealistic expectations about the likely speed, amount, ease and consequences of changing their behavior.
+They may also be victims of "false hope syndrome."
+False hope syndrome is characterized by a person's unrealistic expectations about the likely speed, amount, ease, and consequences of changing their behavior.

-For some people, it takes something radical for them to change their ways.
-It took a medical diagnosis to make me give up alcohol and caffeine and it took pregnancy for my partner to give up smoking.
+It takes something radical for some people to change their ways.
+It took a medical diagnosis to make me give up alcohol and caffeine, and it took pregnancy for my partner to give up smoking.